yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/migration-steps.md

 * Refer to [Prerequisites](../../yb-voyager/prerequisites/), to learn about the requirements to install YugabyteDB Voyager.

-* Refer to [Install YugabyteDB Voyager](../../yb-voyager/install-yb-voyager/), and get started with preparing your databases for migration.
+* Refer to [Prepare databases](../../yb-voyager/prepare-databases/), and get started with preparing your databases for migration.

-* Refer to [Perform migration](../../yb-voyager/perform-migration/), for more information on the steps required to perform and verify a successful migration.
+* Refer to [Migrate your data](../../yb-voyager/migrate-data/), for more information on the steps required to perform and verify a successful migration.